 “If you had to choose, brushing at night is more important,” says Dr. Marc Schlenoff, Tend’s Head of Clinical Development.

-That said, Dr. Schlenoff definitely does not recommend skipping your morning brush.
+Still, all that said, Dr. Schlenoff definitely does not recommend skipping your morning brush.
 Long-term it will affect your oral health, and short-term people may “stand a little further away from you.”
+(Let’s be real: fresh breath > morning breath.)
 But let’s say you’re a parent negotiating with a particularly brushing-averse kid: if you have to give up something at the bargaining table (just once), now you know what to do.

 No judgment ever